openstack/keystone/doc/source/apache-httpd.rst

 PasteDeploy configuration file (``etc/keystone-paste.ini``) must be readable to HTTPD in one of the default locations described in :doc:`configuration`.

+Configuration file location can be customized using the ``OS_KEYSTONE_CONFIG_DIR`` environment variable: if this is set, the ``keystone.conf`` file will be searched inside this directory.
+Arbitrary configuration file locations can be specified using ``OS_KEYSTONE_CONFIG_FILES`` variable as semicolon separated entries, representing either configuration directory based relative paths or absolute paths.

 Enable the site by creating a symlink from the file in ``sites-available`` to ``sites-enabled``, for example, on Debian/Ubuntu systems (not required on Red Hat based systems)::